 - stuffy nose, fever, redness or swelling around your nose and eyes, scabbing inside your nose;

-Less serious side effects may include:
+Common side effects may include:

-- reddish colored urine; or
+- reddish colored urine;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.